-Indicator 4.3.1: TOF management undertakes a periodic survey and inventory of available tree resources in the LMU to estimate the growing stock/standing volume.
+Indicator 4.3.1: Wherever possible the TOF management undertakes a periodic survey and inventory of available tree resources in the LMU to estimate the growing stock/standing volume.

-Indicator 4.3.2: TOF management has determined the total quantum of wood that can be sustainably harvested from the LMU.
+Indicator 4.3.2: Wherever possible the TOF management has determined the total quantum of wood that can be sustainably harvested from the LMU.

-Indicator 4.3.3: TOF management demonstrates the information of periodic survey, inventory and harvest.
+Indicator 4.3.3: The TOF management demonstrates the information of periodic survey, inventory and harvest.